philzook58/philzook58.github.io/_notes/Languages/datalog.md

 See Lean paper Tabling Typeclasses
 See Chalk (which uses datafrog?)

+See ascent paper which compares itself with datafrog based polonius

 ## Type checking / inferring
 Related of course to the above.